Chia Seed Breakfast Pudding

 Oh, and let me tell you – it’s yummy too!
 Chia seeds are pretty much flavourless on their own, so they will take on the flavour of whatever you are soaking them in.
 So, in this case, you will end up with delicious milk coffee flavour.
 What’s not to like??

-I hope you enjoy your breakfast!
+I hope you enjoy your chia seed breakfast pudding!
 If you have any suggestions, I’d love to hear them in the comments below.